 Krympburkar: Scandanavian-Style Shrink Boxes

-The shrink box is a wooden container that relies on a simple trick: Freshly cut (green) wood and dry wood behave differently.
+The shrink box is a wooden container that relies on a simple fact: Freshly cut (green) wood and dry wood behave differently.
 The body of the vessel is made from green wood that changes in size as it dries (putting the “shrink” in shrink box).
 The bottom of the vessel is made of dry wood.
-As the green wood dries out, it shrinks, tightens and locks around the dry bottom.
+As the green wood dries out, it shrinks, tightens, and locks around the dry bottom.
 If done correctly, this will create a water-tight vessel.
 Though they are called boxes, these containers are typically cylindrical in shape because they are usually made from hollowed tree branches.
-Centuries ago, the Vikings made tight fitting lids for shrink boxes and used them for storing salt and spices.
+Centuries ago, the Vikings made tight-fitting lids for shrink boxes and used them for storing salt and spices.
 This course, team-taught by two accomplished woodworkers, will serve both newcomers to the craft of shrink boxes and woodworkers with previous experience who are looking to further explore the possibilities of shape and/or surface decoration.
 Students may choose to make one special box or perhaps several of them, depending on their skills and desires.
-Traditional paints will be available for students to practice with, and decorative carving will be demonstrated.
-Both instructors bring a wealth of knowledge of green woodworking traditions, skills and techniques, providing a highly supportive environment and diverse perspectives for student learning.
+Traditional paints will be available for use, and decorative carving will be demonstrated.
+Both instructors bring a wealth of knowledge of green woodworking traditions, skills, and techniques, providing a highly supportive environment and diverse perspectives for student learning.

 You will need the following tools for this class: